OpenOmics/leafworker/README.md

  * [<code>leafworker <b>install</b></code>](https://openomics.github.io/leafworker/usage/install/): Download reference files locally.
  * [<code>leafworker <b>cache</b></code>](https://openomics.github.io/leafworker/usage/cache/): Cache software containers locally.

-**leafworker** is a pipeline to make running leafcutter easier, more reproducible, and more scalable.
-It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
-The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.
+**leafworker** is a pipeline to make running leafcutter &  isoformswitchanalyzer easier, more reproducible, and more scalable.
+It relies on technologies like [Singularity<sup>2</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
+The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>3</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
 As input, it accepts a set of BAM files and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.